thakur-yogesh/python/ML and Stats/Readme.md

 # Gradient Descent

-This is a very easy to understand and yet eligent implementation of Gradient Descent, which demonstrates how fast Gradient Descent can find the optimal values for the parameters in this case the intercept
+This is a very easy to understand and yet eligant implementation of Gradient Descent, which demonstrates how fast Gradient Descent can find the optimal values for the parameters in this case the intercept